thearabfuture/media-cdn/README.md

-# The Arab Future Media API
+# The Arab Future Media CDN
-Endpoints for The Arab Future media.